bioinformatics-core-shared-training/CRUK_CI_RNAseq_course/01-rstudio-intro.md

 >
 > * To gain familiarity with the various panes in the RStudio IDE
 > * To gain familiarity with the buttons, short cuts and options in the RStudio IDE
-> * To understand variables and how to assign to them
 > * To be able to manage your workspace in an interactive R session
-> * To be able to use mathematical and comparison operations
+> * To be able to create self-contained projects in RStudio
-> * To be able to call functions
+> * To manage and preserve data
-> * Introduction to package management
 >

 ## Introduction to RStudio

-Welcome to the R portion of the Software Carpentry workshop.

 Throughout this lesson, we're going to teach you some of the fundamentals of the R language as well as some best practices for organising code for